Rokumeikan: The Rokumeikan era

 Inoue commissioned the structure as a five-star hotel for European and American diplomats and travelers.
 He hoped that they would be more inclined to regard Japan as an equal in terms of "civilization" in European minds, which would facilitate renegotiation of the Unequal Treaties, abolition of extraterritoriality and would hasten Japan's entry as an equal in the ranks of the imperial powers.

 Ukiyoe by Toyohara Chikanobu depicting dancing at the Rokumeikan.
 The woman playing the piano on the right is thought to be Uryū Shigeko.

 The Rokumeikan served elaborate banquets, with menus written in French.
 In the ballroom, Japanese gentlemen in evening dress imported from tailors in London danced the waltz, polka, quadrille, and mazurka with Japanese ladies dressed in the latest Parisian fashions to the latest European songs played by an Army or Navy band.
 Foreign residents of Tokyo were hired as dancing tutors.

 The results were mixed.
 Although the highly conspicuous Western building was praised by some visitors, its concept was deplored by many others as tasteless imitation.
 Pierre Loti, who arrived in Japan in 1886, compared the building (in Japoneries d'Automne, 1889), to a mediocre casino in a French spa town, and the European-style ball to a "monkey show".
 Likewise, the noted French artist Georges Ferdinand Bigot published a cartoon depicting a stylishly dressed Japanese man and woman admiring themselves in a mirror, but the reflection was that of a pair of monkeys.

-Japanese conservatives were outraged by what they perceived to be the degeneration of traditional morals, especially by the close proximity between men and women during dances, linked rising taxes with the supposed dissipation and self-indulgence of the government.
+Japanese conservatives were outraged by what they perceived to be the degeneration of traditional morals, especially by the close proximity between men and women during dances, and linked rising taxes with the supposed dissipation and self-indulgence of the government.
 Reports and gossip of scandalous behavior by high-ranking officials (although the most notorious took place at private residences, not at the Rokumeikan), added to the controversy.

-The Autonomy and People's Rights Movement criticized the Rokumeikan as expensive, tax-funded deference to Europeans and Americans.
+The liberal Freedom and People's Rights Movement also criticized the Rokumeikan as expensive, tax-funded deference to Europeans and Americans.

 The failure of "Rokumeikan diplomacy" to achieve its desired goal of treaties revised in Japan's favor led eventually to the discrediting of Inoue, who resigned in 1887.